-If you decide to coast and not take any action towards that particular thing, what will it matter?
+If you decide to just coast and not take any action towards that particular thing, what will it matter?
 No one will know, no one will be asking for updates and your life will be the same at this same time next year – you’ll just be one year older and have lost an entire year.
-There will be no pain and no consequences, other than that of lost opportunity.
+There will be no pain and no consequences, other than the pain of lost opportunity.

 I knew if I told people, in order to save face I’d HAVE to do it.
 Yes, I did a lot of praying for inspiration, and I worked into wee hours of many mornings . . . but I not only finished it, it was completed ON TIME!
 Even my publisher laughed at my aggressiveness!
 He has since learned I do what I say. ?

 Here’s the thing, for about 2 years I would read other peoples’ books and think “If they can write this, why can’t I write a book?” or “I can write just as well as this author” and finally, “I have something to teach people and I better do it before someone else does!”
-So, I started.

 I worked.
 And I worked.
 And I hit a wall.
 Then I worked.
 I worked some more.
 In the meantime, I read book after book after book.
 I kept reading, fiction, non-fiction – anything and everything I found interesting just to keep me in front of books and to keep me motivated.
 People would ask how the project was going and that would inspire me to keep at it.

 I had the cover art done so I could start marketing the book – yes, before the book itself was even done.
-I started creating buzz around it and guess what, more people would ask about it.
+I started creating buzz around it and guess what, then more people would ask about it.
 The more I talked about it, the clearer some of the objectives came and it really helped me polish some of the chapters which up to that point had been a little rough.

 It was no longer just the time investment (we all waste time), it was no longer just the money I had spent (we all waste money) but it was the vast number of people asking me for updates which created enough accountability to get me across the finish line.

 If I had never written it down, if I had never publicly declared that I was going to write a book, I’d still just be another author-in-waiting.
-Just another one of those people who say, “One day I’m going to write a book” but never does.
+I’d still be just another one of those people who say, “One day I’m going to write a book” but never does.

-What’s the next step?
+What’s your next step?

-We all fail at a lot!
+We all fail a lot!
 We just don’t usually brag about that stuff, but we do – if we’re honest.
 So, stop living under the guise of not wanting to look stupid – put it out there!

-But they can’t help if they don’t know about it!
+But, they can’t help if they don’t know about it!